krzysztofzuraw/blog/src/posts/2016-01-01-geodjango.md

 appreciated as I have started blogging in English.**

 I assume that the Reader knows how to run basic Django application.
-However, if this is not the case, I encourage you to start [here](https://docs.djangoproject.com/en/1.9/intro/tutorial01/).
+If this is not the case, I encourage you to start [here](https://docs.djangoproject.com/en/1.9/intro/tutorial01/).

 So, let's start: